Periodic Solutions to Dissipative Hyperbolic Systems. I: Fredholm Solvability of Linear Problems: Introduction

 The second aim is applications to semiconductor laser dynamics \cite{LiRadRe,Rad,RadWu}.
 Phenomena like Hopf bifurcation (describing the appearance of selfpulsations of lasers) and periodic forcing of stationary solutions (describing the modulation of stationary laser states by time periodic electric pumping) and periodic solutions (describing the synchronization of selfpulsating laser states with small time periodic external optical signals, cf. \cite{BRS,RePe,ReSa,ReSa1}) are essential for many applications of semiconductor laser devices in communication systems.

-Remark that in \cite{KmRe1} and \cite{KmRe2} we proved similar results for the autonomous case, i.e., the case, when the coefficients $a_j, b_{jk}$ and $r_{jk}$ are $t$-independent.
+In \cite{KmRe1} and \cite{KmRe2} we proved similar to Theorem \ref{thm:Fredh} results for the autonomous case, i.e., the case, when the coefficients $a_j, b_{jk}$ and $r_{jk}$ are $t$-independent.
 There the weak formulation of the problem (\ref{eq:t1})--(\ref{eq:t3}) was a system of variational equations, and we used the method of Fourier series in anisotropic Sobolev spaces as in~\cite{Vejvoda}.
 In the present paper the weak formulation of the problem (\ref{eq:t1})--(\ref{eq:t3}) is the system \reff{rep1}--\reff{rep2} of integral equations, and we use the method of integration along characteristics in $C$-spaces.
-The corresponding dissipativity condition to \reff{eq:t8} in the present paper is (1.7) in \cite{KmRe1} and (1.11) in \cite{KmRe2}.
-They imply that there is a uniform positive lower bound for the absolute values of the denominators in the Fourier coefficients of the solutions, i.e., that there are no small denominators.
+In \cite{KmRe1} and \cite{KmRe2} it is shown that in the autonomous case the non-resonance condition \reff{eq:t8} implies a uniform positive lower bound for the absolute values of the denominators in the Fourier coefficients of the solutions, i.e., no small divisors occur.